 Absolutely!
 All foods have certain functions and some nutritional value, but functional foods have more specific and targeted nutritional value for physiological function than others.

 Are functional foods better for you than other foods?

 This really depends on a person’s specific nutritional intake.
 Functional foods can help fulfill nutritional deficiencies; if you’re not getting enough of a nutrient, you can consume a functional food to fulfill that need.

 When shopping, how can you tell if a food may be a functional food?

 They aren’t specifically labeled as functional foods but are often labeled with their functional ingredient.
 An item that is a functional food would include a note about added nutrients on its ingredient statement; the Nutrition Fact Panel would also identify additional nutrients and their levels, as well as nutrient content claims like “good source of,” or “excellent source of,” a particular nutrient.
 A functional food may also have structure/function claims like if orange juice has added calcium the package may say “calcium builds strong bones.”

 What does food science have to do with functional foods?

 Food science enables us to make some functional foods that wouldn’t ordinarily be available.
 Knowing the science and chemistry of food and how ingredients interact helps us make some nutrients more readily available.

-Source: IFT spokesperson Catherine Adams Hutt, PhD, RD, CFS
+Source: IFT member Catherine Adams Hutt, PhD, RD, CFS